WNBH

-WNBH (1340 AM) is a radio station in New Bedford, Massachusetts, owned by Hall Communications and broadcasting a classic hits format.
+WNBH (1340 AM) is a radio station in New Bedford, Massachusetts, owned by John Fuller (doing business as Cat Country 98.1, Inc.) and broadcasting a variety hits format.
 The station's branding refers to its FM translator station, W267CY.
-The station is also carried on the HD2 sub-channel of sister station WCTK.
+The station is also carried on the second HD Radio sub-channel of sister station WCTK.

 Federal Communications Commission (FCC) records list WNBH's first license date as January 9, 1924.
 However, the station has generally traced its founding to May 1921, when one of WNBH's original owners, Irving Vermilya, began making broadcasts over an amateur radio station.

 Programming

 The longest-running program on WNBH is The Happy Bible Hour, presented by "People's Christian Church" of New Bedford.
 It began in the fall of 1927 with the Rev. Russell W. Baldwin.
 Pastor Baldwin hosted the program until his death in 1978.
 The Rev. Ellsworth B. McAfee continued the program until his death in 2008.
 Since that time, Pastor Ardyth Bednarz has hosted the program, which has also been broadcast on New Bedford station WBSM (1420 AM).
 It is also believed to be one of the longest-running religious radio programs in the United States.

 WNBH broadcasts local high school football and boys basketball games for New Bedford High School, Greater New Bedford Regional Vocational-Technical High School, Fairhaven High School, Dartmouth High School, Bishop Stang High School and Old Rochester Regional High School.
 The station also broadcasts girls basketball state tournament games for these schools.
 Ed Perreira and Mark Enwright announce the games.
 Perreira also hosts the public affairs program Up Front on Sunday mornings.